awslabs/aws-cloudfront-extensions/docs/en/monitoring/metrics-dashboard.md

 Metrics dashboard is customizable time range for Non-real time or Real time monitoring that you can use to track CloudFront traffic graphical metrics in a single dashboard.
-The dashboard uses logs generated and collected by CloudFront Monitoring API.
+The dashboard uses CloudFront standard log or realtime log to get the metrics.
+The solution provides a metric API if you only need to get the metric data via restful API and don't need the dashboard.

 With the Metrics dashboard, you can do the following: